-2Senate Bill No. 2134 (2017) changed the definition of the ordinary high water mark related to sovereign minerals, reducing the mineral revenue to the strategic investment and improvements fund (SIIF) and requiring refund payments for previously received mineral revenues.
+2Senate Bill No. 2134 (2017) changes the definition of the ordinary high water mark related to sovereign minerals, reducing the mineral revenue to the strategic investment and improvements fund (SIIF) and requiring refund payments for previously received mineral revenues.
 The bill appropriated \$100 million from SIIF and authorized \$87 million from a line of credit through the Bank of North Dakota for the mineral revenue refund repayment during the 2017-19 biennium.
-The bill provided legislative intent that the \$87 million line of credit is to be repaid from SIIF; however, the department did not access the line of credit.
-Mineral revenue refund repayments began in the fall of 2020, and the amounts shown reflect the amounts paid pursuant to the department's continuing appropriation.
+Some production royalties may be deposited in SIIF prior to the implementation of the repayment process.
+The bill provided legislative intent that the \$87 million line of credit is to be repaid from SIIF; however, the total amount of funding needed for mineral revenue refund repayments is unknown and any changes to the amount of funding or the line of credit repayments will be determined by future legislative assemblies.
+Mineral revenue refund repayments began in the fall of 2020.
+The amounts shown for the refund repayments reflect the amounts paid pursuant to the department's continuing appropriation.

-House Bill No. 1202 (2019) clarified the definition of navigable waters, which may affect the state's mineral interests and mineral revenue deposited in SIIF.
+House Bill No. 1202 (2019) clarifies the definition of navigable waters, which may affect the state's mineral interests and mineral revenue deposited in SIIF.
 However, the estimated impact is unknown.